 Casio G-Shock MT-G (MTG1100-1A) Metal Twisted features an advanced (some may even call it revolutionary) Tough Movement technology.
 Simply put, the mechanism automatically checks the positioning of its hands every hour or so against the correct time broadcasted by the nearest atomic clock and adjusts them to a proper position, if needed, to always display the correct time.

-According to the Japanese company, the higher accuracy of the mechanism is ensured courtesy of their Multi-Band 6 Atomic Timekeeping technology.
+According to the Japanese company, the higher accuracy of the mechanism comes courtesy of their Multi-Band 6 Atomic Timekeeping technology.

 The “6” here means that the electronic module inside the G-Shock MT-G is capable of receiving radio calibration signals from up to six different transmitters strategically placed all over the civilized world.

-Practically speaking, customers living in Africa, Australia Latin America and most ex-Soviet countries that don’t share their borders either with EU or with China are again left behind.
+Practically speaking, customers living in Africa, Australia Latin America, and most ex-Soviet countries that don’t share their borders either with the EU or with China are again left behind.
 Damn it.

 All these functions need an enormous amount of power, so the dial is equipped with a tiny solar panel working together with a high-capacity rechargeable battery.

 As usual for the G-Shock series, the MT-G comes in a huge, rugged-looking case around 47 millimeters in width and almost 16 millimeters in height, so be sure to try one on before ordering it online.

 Due to the use of stainless steel for the body and the bracelet, the watch is pretty heavy, too, tipping the scales at some 130 grams.

 My only issue with this timekeeper is the crystal that protects its dial from specs of dust, water, and all.
 Instead of a scratch-resistant sapphire crystal, the Casio decided to use a hardened mineral glass, which is more prone to scratches.
 What a shame!